syncfusion-content/maui-docs/MAUI/StepProgressBar/getting-started.md

 ## Populating step progressbar items

-You can use ItemsSource property of SfStepProgressBar to populate the step progressbar items.
-Hence, you must create a item collection and bind it to the progressbar control.
+You can use the ItemsSource property of SfStepProgressBar to populate the step progressbar items.
+Hence, you must create an item collection and bind it to the progressbar control.

-* Create a simple Observable Collection of item for the step progressbar,
+* Create a simple Observable Collection of the item for the step progressbar,

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" %}